eclipse-archived/ceylon-lang.org/code/contribute.md

 These are the various major parts of the Ceylon compiler.

-- Runner commands (for now a few batch/shell scripts in ceylon-compiler/bin to start the compiler)
+- Runner commands (for now a few batch/shell scripts in ceylon/compiler-java/bin to start the compiler)
-- Parser (part of the ceylon-spec project, translates ceylon source into a ceylon tree)
+- Parser (part of the ceylon/typechecker component, translates ceylon source into a ceylon tree)
-- Type checker (part of the ceylon-spec project, checks a ceylon tree and builds its model)
+- Type checker (part of the ceylon/typechecker component, checks a ceylon tree and builds its model)
-- Model (part of the ceylon-spec project, represents meta information about ceylon declarations and types)
+- Model (part of the ceylon/model component, represents meta information about ceylon declarations and types)
 - Transformer (translates a ceylon tree and model into a java tree)
 - Model loader (translates compiled java and ceylon class files into a ceylon model)
 - Javac (does all the rest, including type checking java source, loading class files and turning java trees into bytecode)
-- Runtime (copy of the ceylon-spec runtime but coded in Java so we can use it without requiring the compiler to support all the features of the runtime)
+- Runtime (copy of the ceylon/typechecker runtime but coded in Java so we can use it without requiring the compiler to support all the features of the runtime)

 The ceylon compiler is an extension of the Javac compiler, which handles both .java and .ceylon files.

 The process for the code is roughly the following:

-1. You invoke `bin/ceylon compile`
+1. You invoke `ceylon/dist/dist/bin/ceylon compile`
 1. It calls in com.redhat.ceylon.compiler.tools.LanguageCompiler
 1. That parses every ceylon file into a ceylon tree
 1. LanguageCompiler's superclass calls com.redhat.ceylon.compiler.codegen.CeylonEnter